 What is laser tattoo removal?

-Laser tattoo removal is a procedure that has been FDA approved for about twenty years.
+Laser tattoo removal is a procedure that has been TGA approved for many years.
 Both the process and technology have come long ways over the past couple of decades to become a safe and effective procedure.
 The tricky part of tattoo removal is the art of getting all the hundreds of variables lined up to achieve complete and successful removal.
 Tattoo removal is a relatively complicated and involved process.

 Laser Tattoo Component #1: The Laser